 His birth certificate says Steven Demetre Georgiou and he later went by the name of Yusuf Islam, but he’s best known by his stage name Cat Stevens.
-He started his career as a handsome teen idol in 1967, scoring hits like ‘Matthew and Son’ and ‘The First Cut Is The Deepest’.
-But a serious bout of tuberculosis led Stevens to became a folk rock singer, performing introspective songs that expressed with the self-reflection he’d undergone during his illness and convalescence.
+He started his career as a handsome teen idol in 1967, scoring pop hits like ‘Matthew and Son’ and ‘The First Cut Is The Deepest’.
+But a serious bout of tuberculosis led Stevens to become a folk-rock singer, performing introspective songs that expressed the self-reflection he’d undergone during his illness and convalescence.

-Even though Stevens was English, his stripped back music fitted in with the American singer-songwriter zeitgeist of the time, and he hit his peak in the early 1970s, at the the same time as James Taylor and Carole King.
-Stevens had a particular appeal of lyrical commonsense; songs like ‘Father and Son’ and ‘Peace Train’ had a dash of hippie mysticism, but were universally relatable, helped by Stevens’ humble vocals.
+Even though Stevens was English, his stripped-back music fitted in with the American singer-songwriter zeitgeist of the time, and he hit his peak in the early 1970s, at the same time as James Taylor and Carole King.
+Stevens had a particular appeal of lyrical commonsense; songs like ‘Father and Son’ and ‘Peace Train’ had a dash of hippie mysticism, but were universally relatable, helped by Stevens’ everyman voice.

 Stevens took a long absence from recording music, although he did hit the headlines for declaring a fatwa against author Salman Rushdie; an action that prompted 10,000 Maniacs to remove their cover of ‘Peace Train’ from their album In Our Tribe.
 He returned to music with 2006’s An Other Cup, recorded as Yusuf Islam.
 I’ve only covered four of his early 1970s albums at this point – let me know if I’m missing anything essential.